 In the first sentence, you are clearly saying that the offer interests you and that it’s reasonable, but it leaves some room for negotiation, without sounding confrontational.

 It sounds like you are prepared to make a deal, but that there needs to be a wiggle room left for improvement.

 On the contrary, the other sentence is the polar opposite.
 You immediately revealed that you are happy with the proposed salary, but it makes it sound like you want to dig out some additional benefits, it makes you sound greedy.

-Still, know that there are times when none of this works.
+These salary negotiation tips are effective, however it is important to know that there are times when none of this works.
 If that’s the case, you should not be too afraid to look elsewhere.
-Ultimately, there are times when you get all you can from a company, and it still isn’t enough to reach your goals.
-Always have your ear to the ground, and do not be afraid to pounce on the first opportunity that comes your way.
+Sometimes, you’ve reached the the maximum of what you can get from a company, and it still isn’t enough to reach your goals.
+This is why it’s important to keep networking, to keep your ears open, and to not be afraid to look at new opportunities that come your way.